A 16th-century manor with outbuildings, in 6 hectares of grounds

 The second floor

-On this level, there are two bedrooms with exposed roof frames, one of which has sloping ceilings up to ridge cap.
+On this level, there are two further bedrooms with exposed roof frames, one of which has sloping ceilings up to the ridge cap.
 Both of them have an en suite bathroom and lavatory.

 The outbuildings

-The byre is followed by a barn also converted into a garage.
-It is topped by a gabled roof made of flat tiles.
-The building also houses a hen coop.
+Nearby, a former barn with a gabled roof made of flat tiles houses a woodstore and a garage.
 Lastly, a summer kitchen boasting a bread oven opens onto the patio located at the manor’s eastern gable end.

 The grounds